jaxio/celerio-angular-quickstart/README.md

 # Celerio Angular Quickstart

-Browse an already [generated quickstart][] web app or follow the instructions from the [quickstart][] folder to generate yourself the quickstart web app and run it!
+Browse an already [generated quickstart][] web app or follow the instructions from the [quickstart][] folder to generate an Angular 2.1.0 CRUD application from an existing database schema.

 ## About the project